yewstack/yew/docs/concepts/router.md

 the router instead sets the URL locally to point to a valid route in your application.
 The router then detects this change and then decides what to render.

-## Core Elements
+## Usage

-### `Router`

 The Router component.
 It takes in a callback and renders the HTML based on the returned value of the callback.
 It is usually placed at the top of the application.

-## Usage

 Routes are defined by an `enum` which derives `Routable`:
 ```rust